What is Radioactive Decay Inside Earth?

 These four isotopes are:

-The majority of the heat transfer occur at mid-oceanic ridges.
+The majority of the heat transfer occurs at mid-oceanic ridges.
 Whereas the least amount of heat transfer is from the continental interiors.

 These radioactive isotopes generate 50% of Earth’s radiogenic heat from radioactive decay.
 The remaining 50% of Earth’s internal heat budget is from primordial heat after its initial formation.